aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 7. Customers are responsible for the ongoing management and rotation of all passwords on a regular basis per their organizational password policy.
 This includes the passwords of all IAM users, MAD users, firewall users, or other users, whether deployed by the Accelerator or not.
 We do NOT automatically rotate any passwords, but strongly encourage customers do so, on a regular basis.

 8. During the installation we request required limit increases, resources dependent on these limits will not be deployed

    1. Limit increase requests are controlled through the Accelerator configuration file `"limits":{}` setting
    2. The sample configuration file requests increases to your EIP count in the perimeter account and to the VPC count and Interface Endpoint count in the shared-network account
    3. You should receive emails from support confirming the limit increases
    4. On the next state machine execution, resources blocked by limits should be deployed (i.e. additional VPC's and Endpoints)
    5. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested

+9. Note: After a successful install the Control Tower `Organizational units` dashboard will indicate `2 of 3` in the `Accounts enrolled` column for the Security OU, as it does not enable enrollment of the management account in guardrails.
+The Accelerator compliments Control Tower and enables guardrails in the management account which is important to high compliance customers.

 # 3. Upgrades